kumab2221/LOGPY/README.md

 ---
 The Logger class can be used simply by importing it.
 It can also be turned OFF during operation to minimize impact on performance.

+The ThreadSafeLogger class, a subclass of Logger, is also provided to ensure thread-safety.
+It is used in the same way as the Logger class, but provides thread-safe logging.

-This project consists of three main parts:
+This project consists of four main parts:

 - Logger.py: Provides the Logger class.
     The 'log_calls' method counts the number of function calls and the 'timer' method measures the execution time of the function.

+- ThreadSafeLogger.py: Provides the ThreadSafeLogger class.
+    It is a thread-safe version of the Logger class and can be used in the same way.

 - analyze.py: Provides the 'analyze_logs' function to analyze log data.

-- demo.py: Demonstrates usage examples of the above class and function.
+- demo.py: Demonstrates usage examples of the above classes and function.
 ## USAGE
 ---
 ### Log Embedding
 To add log functionality to functions or methods, use Logger's methods as decorators.
+The same applies for ThreadSafeLogger.
 ```py
 @Logger.timer
 @Logger.log_calls